iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Out of Kilter Algorithms.md

 **Observe:**

 We keep track of, $c'$, the costs for shortest path, $\pi$, `p` potential from the previous iteration, $d$ the distance labels, $c^{(\pi)}$ the reduced costs.
 Only update the potential if the reduced costs on the targeted arc is not negative after the new modified potentials, and the shortest path that we used to connect arc $(p, q)$ into a cycle is derived from the shortest path label from the previous iterations.
+The progress of the algorithm is measured by the sum of all the kilter numbers for all arcs.

 **Lemma\[9.13\]: Kilter Number won't Increase for All Arcs**